deroneriksson/stf4j/docs/index.md

 Next, we'll look at a basic model that returns multiple outputs.
 The `boolean_logic` model takes two `boolean` `Tensor` inputs and outputs five possible `Tensor` outputs.
 These outputs represent the following boolean operations on the two input `Tensors`: AND, OR, XOR, NOT AND, and NOT OR.
+We will retrieve three of these outputs using the following signature definition output keys: "and", "or", and "xor".

 ```
 TFModel model = new TFModel("../stf4j-test-models/simple_saved_models/boolean_logic").sig("serving_default");